The Surface Book 3’s design is beginning to look a little dated, but it's convertible form factor makes it a very compelling device for power users.

 The only slight downside is that there’s a slight gap between the screen and keyboard close to the hinge when the device is closed.
 This can make it fairly easy for dirt, and other items, to fall in and scratch the screen when the Surface Book 3 is carried loose in a bag or satchel.
 With the 13.5-inch model weighing 1534g when docked, it’s also not the lightest option available.

-Surface Book 3 keyboard – Great keys and ok trackpad
+Keyboard – Great keys and an okay trackpad

 Surface Book ticks all the right boxes when it comes to usability.
 Though the keyboard has a sizeable border of wasted space around it compared to the MacBook Pro 13 and Dell XPS 13, it’s still wonderfully comfortable to type on.
 The keys are well spaced and have decent-enough travel to remain comfortable for prolonged periods.